Orange Unified School District

 School district in California, U.S.

 Orange Unified School District (OUSD) is a public school district headquartered in Orange, California.

 Orange USD serves the cities of Orange and Villa Park, the unincorporated land of Silverado, and parts of Anaheim, Garden Grove, Santa Ana, and Yorba Linda.
-Its student enrollment during the 2004–2005 school year was 31,600.
+Its student enrollment during the 2004–2005 school year was approximately around the number 31,600.

 History

 The Orange Unified School District was formed in 1953, when citizens in the City of Orange voted to form a school district, which combined five elementary districts with one high school district.

 In 2003, Orange USD gave territory to the Tustin Unified School District.

 District Schools

-The district operates 29 elementary, 5 middle, 4 high schools, a continuation high school, a K-8 math and science magnet school and two special schools.
+The district operates 29 elementary schools, 5 middle schools, 4 high schools, a continuation high school, a K-8 math and science magnet school and two special schools.
 Nineteen of its forty-two schools have been recognized as California Distinguished Schools.
 Three of its high schools are consistently listed among Newsweek's 1,000 Best Public High Schools in America.
 Some elementary and middle schools within the district also continue to achieve above average standardized test scores and national distinctions, while others are state designated Underperforming Schools under No Child Left Behind Act's sanctions.
 Generally, its highest performing schools are in the Anaheim Hills area where all schools have been named California Distinguished Schools and constantly rank among the best schools in the county, while schools in the City of Orange tend to have lower standardized test scores.